Download Trend Micro's Guide to Cyber Insurance

 Going a step further, look for a vendor that converges MDR and incident response (IR) services within a single solution.
 IR services enable faster time to contain and limit the scope of an attack, therefore lowering any associated financial damages.

-When renewing a policy, carriers need assurance that an organisations’ security posture has evolved with the threat landscape to minimise cyber risk.
-Managed solutions are part of this evolution, which is why I predict they will join XDR and vulnerability prioritisation and new cyber insurance requirements.
+When renewing a policy, carriers need assurance that an organizations’ security posture has evolved with the threat landscape to minimize cyber risk.
+Managed solutions are part of this evolution, which is why I predict they will join XDR and vulnerability prioritization and new cyber insurance requirements.

 Read more: Cyber Security Managed Services 101